EROAM: Event-based Camera Rotational Odometry and Mapping in Real-time: Experiments

 \subsubsection{Datasets}

-To comprehensively evaluate our method's accuracy and robustness in rotation estimation, we utilize three types of data sources: the ECRot synthetic dataset \cite{cmax-slam}, extended simulations generated using the ESIM simulator \cite{rebecq2018esim}, and our newly collected real-world sequences with LiDAR-based ground truth.
+To comprehensively evaluate our method's accuracy and robustness in rotation estimation, we utilize \begin{revisedtextblockCR}four\end{revisedtextblockCR} types of data sources: the ECRot synthetic dataset \cite{cmax-slam}, extended simulations generated using the ESIM simulator \cite{rebecq2018esim}, \begin{revisedtextblockCR}the Event Camera Dataset (ECD) \cite{mueggler2017event},\end{revisedtextblockCR} and our newly collected real-world sequences with LiDAR-based ground truth. \begin{revisedtextblock}Further details on their motion patterns, including event rates and average angular velocities ($\omega_{avg}$), are provided in \prettyref{tab:runtime_comparison} and \prettyref{tab:runtime_comparison_real}.\end{revisedtextblock}

-\paragraph{ECRot Synthetic Dataset} We utilize all six synthetic sequences from the ECRot dataset: bay, bicycle, city, street, town and playroom.
-The first five sequences feature a resolution of $240\times180$ with a duration of \SI{5}{s}, while the playroom sequence has a resolution of $128\times128$ and spans \SI{2.5}{s}.
+\paragraph{ECRot Synthetic Dataset} We utilize all six synthetic sequences from the ECRot dataset: \texttt{bay}, \texttt{bicycle}, \texttt{city}, \texttt{street}, \texttt{town} and \texttt{playroom}.
+The first five sequences feature a resolution of $240\times180$ with a duration of \SI{5}{s}, while the \texttt{playroom} sequence has a resolution of $128\times128$ and spans \SI{2.5}{s}.
 Each sequence provides events and ground truth poses for quantitative evaluation.